- RuneScape Wiki

 Alternatively, you can use the Teleport to House spell to arrive.
 Depending on the settings you have in your house options menu, you can choose to arrive at the portal, beside the exit portal in your house, and in building mode or normal mode.

 When you have selected the option it is likely you will see the screen to the right.
 This screen means the game is loading your house, or the house you are visiting.

 Welcome to the house you have purchased!
 It isn't much yet, just a garden and one room, but with a limit of 32 rooms, you will easily be able to build a mansion!
 Note that the number of rooms you can build depends on your Construction level.

 To start building your house, it is essential that you are in building mode.
-If you didn't enter your house in building mode, use the controls tab, select 'House Options' and set building mode to 'On'.
+If you didn't enter your house in building mode, open the game settings interface, find the 'Building Mode' checkbox in the top-right (under the 'House Settings' heading) and toggle it on.
 If you have a bank PIN, you will be prompted to enter it here.

 When you have decided what you want to build, go to your chosen hotspot and right-click it.
 You will see the 'Build' option.
 Building on door hotspots will give the option of making a new room.

 When you select the 'Build' option, you will see a 'Furniture Creation Menu' appear.
 A creation menu for the chair hotspot is shown below.
 This menu displays the items that can be constructed here, and what Construction level you will need to make it, as well as the items you will need.
 Further to the items displayed in this menu, you will always need a saw (see the Sawmill operator), and a hammer.

 Nails work slightly differently from other materials.
 You will sometimes find you break nails, especially if you have a low Construction level, so you may need to bring more nails than the furniture requires.
 Nails made of stronger metals will break less frequently.
 As you can see from the menu image to the left, with higher level planks you will not need nails as you construct the item differently, using joints.